alvarogarcia7/blog_source/source/_posts/draft_clean-code.md

   * else, can we agree on one?
   * should the book clean code be ours?
   * what parts of it are good are what are not?

+  TODO expand on this: getting used to reading code that is not clean has an upside: you learn how to read code much faster, to abstract in your head; downside: the second and further times you have to pay the price again, no reusability, start ignoring details